Information for Authors

 All papers must be submitted using the submission server!
 See the current CFP for the correct link for the current volume and issue.

-In general, submitted papers must be at most 15 pages, excluding bibliography and clearly-marked appendices, and 20 pages total in this LaTeX template.
-However, PETS papers given a decision of Major Revision or Accept with Shepherding (aka Minor Revision) may revise their paper with 16 main-body pages, excluding bibliography and clearly-marked appendices, and 21 pages total.
-Note that additional pages are also allowed for the camera-ready version of accepted papers.
+In general, submitted papers must be at most 12 pages, excluding bibliography and clearly-marked appendices, using this template (see LaTeX instructions for more information).
+However, PoPETs papers given a decision of Major Revision or Accept with Shepherding (aka Minor Revision) may revise their paper with 13 main-body pages, excluding bibliography and clearly-marked appendices.
+In either case, there is no page limit for references, acknowledgement, and clearly-marked appendices.
 PC members are not required to read the appendices, which should only be used to provide additional supporting information.
-Additional pages in the appendices may be allowed in some cases (for example, long security proofs, or long user questionnaires).
-Authors should contact the chairs in advance to request an exception to the page limit, justifying the need for additional pages.

 Anonymization of Submissions